mynorel/framework/src/Mynorel/Myneral/README.md

 ## How it Works

-1. Parsing: Myneral parses `.myne` files using its DSL grammar, supporting both inline and block directives (e.g., `@can ... @endcan`).
+1. Parsing: Myneral parses `.myneral.php` files using its DSL grammar, supporting both inline and block directives (e.g., `@can ... @endcan`).

 2. Compilation: Directives are compiled into PHP via the Myneral engine, with block content passed to directives as needed.